DavideToma/Aibnb-search-engine/README.md

 ## Preview of the project:
 In case the maps in the *Bonus Step* are not previewed properly, you can preview them at [this link](https://nbviewer.jupyter.org/github/DavideToma/Group-32---HW-3/blob/master/Homework3-final%20version.ipynb)
+If you can't see it with nbviewer, we put in the repository the html file called 'map'.